Lightnet/gd_multiplayer_battle_combat/README.md

 ```
   For reason for await is need to wait for node tree to be added and update the data to scene to other peers else error.
 As well assign the set_multiplayer_authority on the node to handle identity on the network for who in control of the instance or create to node object.

   Note that class resources does not work as become object type in rpc.
 It can only send parameters not object data.
+In simple words very basic variable like string, int, float and array types.
 Will use round about ways.
 ```
+# player , character3d
 func _on_receive_hit(hit_info_data:HitInfoData)->void:
 	print("player name id:", name)
 	_on_receive_hit_params.rpc_id(get_multiplayer_authority(), "Physical", 10)